Wire, polymer clay and resin jewellery tutorials

 I started making jewellery over a decade ago, after trying out several different kinds of crafts.
 I had finished my college degree in graphic design, was working as a web designer and planned to have children soon, so it wasn’t the right time to go back to school.
 For that reason, I relied on books and tutorials to learn my first jewellery skills, by trial and error.
 I would make the same design over and over again until I was happy with the result and then move on to the next thing.
 I am thankful to the artists that shared their knowledge so I could learn.

-I believe experience in any area goes through three stages – learning, doing and teaching – and since people started to ask me how I did my jewellery, I began making simple tutorials or posts to share information with those who were starting out.
+I believe experience in any area goes through three stages – learning, making and teaching – and since people started to ask me how I did my jewellery, I began making simple tutorials or articles to share information with those who were starting out.

 Since there was already a lot of information in the english language and I live in Portugal, I started out by writing my tutorials in Portuguese.
-Over time I’ve been translating them and so a few are also available in english.
+Over time I’ve been translating them, so a few are also available in english.
 I’ll add more as I translate.

 – Tips for wire weaving – sampler and how to hold wires